LTD Benefit Offsets

 Proving CA SDI Status

-- Denial letter from EDD (if denied)
+- Denial letter from EDD (removes the offset entirely)

-- Approval letter showing actual benefit amount
+- Approval letter showing actual benefit amount (corrects over-estimated offset)

 - Payment history showing what you actually received